 VTt = CFn+1 /(K - g)

-The most common errors arise from using a cash flow pertaining to year 'n', or using the cash flow pertaining to year 'n+1' multiplied by the expected growth.
+The most common mistakes arise from the use of a cash flow pertaining to year 'n', or to use the cash flow pertaining to year 'n+1' multiplied by the expected growth.
 The correct formula includes the future value of the annuity, i.e. the value of the annuity in year 'n+1'.

-The growth rate should be used to estimate the terminal value, and not the reinvestment rate, since it does not represent the company's growth.
+The growth rate is to be taken for the estimation of the terminal value, and not the reinvestment rate, as it does not represent the growth of the company.

-The assumption of constant growth towards infinity of the company requires the use of a commensurate rate, but without it being disproportionate, always bearing in mind that it is the rate we are assuming for an infinite number of years.
+The assumption of constant growth towards infinity of the company requires the use of a commensurate but not disproportionate rate, always bearing in mind that this is the rate we are assuming for an infinite number of years.

-To this end, it will be necessary to take into account the competitors, the market situation, the company's future forecasts and, above all, common sense.
+This will require taking into account the competitors, the market situation, the company's future prospects and, above all, the common sense.